d2s/Documentation/docs/DIYNAS.md

 ![New configurations](screenshots/master/nas/nas2.jpg)

-I am quite pleased to replace Oracle Solaris as OS with NAS4Free.
-NAS4Free is free software and it is under continuously development.
+I am quite pleased to replace Oracle Solaris as OS with *FreeNAS Corral*.
+FreeNAS Corral is free software and it is under continuously development.
 The WebGUI is intuitive, nice and easy to use.
 It took med just a couple of minutes to format two drives, create a new mirrored zpool, create a new user and mount 1 TB of disk to use as backup for RsyncOSX.

 Total disk in NAS is 6 [Terabyte](https://en.wikipedia.org/wiki/Terabyte) setup as mirror.
 My NAS is sharing out 3 TB.